 An Example: Watpo Massage School

 The Watpo school in Bangkok, for instance, offers a Professional Thai Massage for Health course of 165 hours which comprises of 100 hours of practical sessions and 65 hours for theory and examination.
-In this course students learn how to perform “Thai Massage for Health” on the whole body, herbal massage, herbal sauna and head, back and shoulder massage in the sitting position.
+In this course students learn how to perform “Thai Massage for Health” on the whole body, herbal massage, herbal sauna and head, and back and shoulder massage in the sitting position.
 According to Watpo, after finishing the course, students will be able to determine what kind of massage a specific patient needs.

-So in a way, Wat Po positions the Professional Thai Massage for Health course as a sort of “therapy course,” but then again, not in so many words, and… it isn’t really.
+So, in a way, Wat Po positions the Professional Thai Massage for Health course as a sort of “therapy course,” but then again, not in so many words, and… it isn’t really.

-Watpo’s Advanced Medical Thai Massage course is only 60 Hours, clearly addresses therapy and teaches the fundamentals of Thai Massage Points and Lines for relief of more than 50 minor ailments, such as muscle sprains and pains, tennis elbow, neck stiffness, lower back pains, and many things more.
+Watpo’s Advanced Medical Thai Massage course is only 60 Hours, clearly addresses giving therapy, and teaches the fundamentals of Thai Massage Points and Lines for relief of more than 50 minor ailments, such as muscle sprains and pains, tennis elbow, neck stiffness, lower back pains, and many things more.
 The prerequisite for this course is their General Thai Massage Course of 30 hours, which then makes a total of 90 hours of training.

 We can observe that in none of the cases mentioned above, there’s a clear relationship or compliance with the minimum of 372 hours of the Thai Traditional Massage for Relieving Symptoms course curriculum (the “real” Thai Massage therapy training) as proposed by the Thai Government.